OpenNebula/docs/source/integration/infrastructure_integration/nsx_driver.rst

 Security Groups integration
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

 OpenNebula security groups defines rules, associated to vnet, that are applied into NSX Distributed Firewall over a specific virtual machine logical port group.
-NSXDriver is in charge of translate OpenNebula security group rules into DFW rules, on both NSX-T and NSX-V.
+NSXDriver is in charge of translating OpenNebula security group rules into DFW rules, on both NSX-T and NSX-V.

 Here are the actions that affect to the creation, modification or deletion of rules in the Distributed Firewall.